BlookRig/BlookRig/README.md

 You only need to change this:

+`autoupdate` - Whether you want the program to automatically update itself to the latest version when ran.
+Set it to `false` if you don't want that.

 `bnode` - Provide a valid Blooket BSID Node here, or put `local` to automatically set it as your own BSID (For local BSID, you have to be logged into Blooket).

 `threads` - How many resources the miner can use, set it to `1` for 1 thread, or `max` to use all threads.